planetfederal/qgis-suite-plugin/doc/source/intro.rst

 Version support and limitations
 ********************************

-This plugin is targeted at the elements of the OpenGeo Suite, and it is tested with the versions of those element included in the latest release of the Suite (4.0).
+This plugin is targeted at the elements of OpenGeo Suite, and it is tested with the versions of those element included in the latest release of the Suite (4.0).
 However, you can use most of the functionality if you are using individual installations of elements such as GeoServer and PostGIS.

 The current version of the plugin is targeted at GeoServer 2.3.x.
 If you are using an older version, you might encounter some problems, and some elements might not be correctly configured due to differences in the way they are handled by GeoServer or in changes in the REST API that the plugin uses to communicate with GeoServer.
 Although most things should work fine if connecting to a GeoServer 2.2.x catalog, the following are some of the incompatibilities that have been detected.